 B12: the most crucial supplement for vegans

 One of the biggest mistakes I made when I became vegan was that I didn’t realize I needed vitamin B12.
 All I knew was that after becoming vegan I was suddenly able to achieve my ideal weight without depriving myself, that I enjoyed vegan food more than omnivore food, and that my depression had mysteriously lifted.
 Because veganism seemed like the panacea to all of my problems, it didn’t occur to me that there might be any deficiencies in it.
 Even though my doctor (who is somewhat exceptional in that she does know a lot about nutrition) warned me that I had to take B12 and vitamin D, I thought they were just extras and that I didn’t really need them.

 About a year and a half into becoming vegan, I realized that something was wrong.
 I started to get tingling sensations in my hands and feet, and sometimes would wake up in the middle of the night with one of my hands seeming to be completely dead.
 It would take a minute of me desperately shaking it for my hand to return to normal.
 I also was feeling really drained and I could barely summon the energy to clean my apartment and get to and from work – let alone, find the energy to go to hot yoga, my favorite workout.

-After some internet research, I discovered that I had a B12 deficiency, which is almost inevitable to happen to vegans who don’t take a supplement.
+After some internet research, I discovered that I had a B12 deficiency, which is inevitable for vegans who don’t take a supplement.
 It took about two months of taking liquid B12 for my energy to come back full-force, and for the tingling to go away.
 I now take more than the recommended amount of B12 every day, which covers the necessary quota in addition to providing me with extra energy.
 The supplements I rely on for vitamin B12 is Zenta, which I use for anxiety, and liquid B12.